 This is a group for LGBTQ people who are planning to run for elected office at any level of government (local, state, and federal) or folks who have already been elected to office to share advice and tips on how to successfully campaign as an openly LGBTQ person in todays political climate.
 The goal is to share ideas, successes, areas of improvement from past campaigns, and other information that you believe would be helpful for other LGBTQ persons running for office.

-joined1 month ago
+Timothy Williams joined1 day ago

 Robert Van Kirk